 Parent-Teacher Conferences can be scheduled as needed to supplement the report card of each pupil.
-A conference time can be scheduled by calling the Spring Grove office (783-2555 or 783-2787) or by sending a note to school.
-The school compact will be signed by Student/Teacher/Parent/Principal.
+A conference time can be scheduled by calling the Spring Grove office (783-2555) or by sending a note.
+The Parents For Excellence compact will be signed by Student/Teacher/Parent/Principal for title and federal regulations.